Almir-git-unifc/ToDo_crud-app_react/README.md

 &nbsp;
 # How To Use

-To clone and run this application, you'll need Git, Node.js v1XXXXX.XXXX or higher + npm (used version XXXXX.XXXX.XXXX) installed on your computer from your command line:
+To clone and run this application.
+You'll need Git, Node.js v18.16.0 or higher + npm (used version 9.8.1) + VITE v4.4.9; all installed on your computer from your command line:

 &nbsp;